U-Company/tamplar/README.md

 After that, you get [FastAPI](https://fastapi.tiangolo.com/) service with healthcheck methods.
 FastAPI is ASGI framework instead of [Flask](https://flask.palletsprojects.com/).

 If you want reinitialize, tamplar ask you about cleaning repo.
-If you works with JetBrains IDE, while initialization we ignore `.idea` files.
+If you work with JetBrains IDE, while initialization we ignore `.idea` files.

 ### Deps